 Where to Stay in Lake Atitlán: Choose the Right Town First

-If you’re not sure where you should base yourself, this guide on where to stay in Lake Atitlán breaks down each area properly.
+If you’re still unsure, this full guide on where to stay in Lake Atitlán breaks each area down properly.

 Best Hostels in Lake Atitlán